Innovation Toolkit / Design Sprint Guide

 Reimagining the Self-Service Claims Experience — Insurance

-Days 1–2: Understand & SketchThe innovation team identified a critical product innovation challenge: 72% of auto claims still required phone calls, creating a 4-day average resolution cycle.
-The sprint team — product manager, UX designer, claims operations lead, mobile developer, data scientist, customer service representative, and an external UX researcher — mapped the entire claims journey, identifying 6 friction points.
-Market intelligence provided a competitive analysis showing 3 insurtechs with fully digital claims under 24 hours.
-Each team member sketched 2–3 solution approaches independently, producing 14 distinct concepts addressing different parts of the journey.
+Days 1–2: Understand & SketchThe challenge: most auto claims still required phone calls, creating multi-day resolution cycles.
+The sprint team — product manager, UX designer, claims operations lead, mobile developer, data scientist, customer service representative, and an external UX researcher — mapped the entire claims journey, identifying the major friction points.
+Pre-sprint market intelligence flagged competitors offering fully digital claims under 24 hours.
+Each team member sketched solution approaches independently, producing a wide range of concepts addressing different parts of the journey.

-Day 5: ValidateThe prototype was tested with 8 real policyholders (recruited during the lead time) and 3 internal claims adjusters.
-Policyholders rated the photo-first flow 4.6/5 for ease of use.
+Day 5: ValidateThe prototype was tested with policyholders recruited during the lead time, plus internal claims adjusters.
+Policyholders responded positively to the photo-first flow.
 Adjusters confirmed the AI routing logic was directionally correct but flagged that complex multi-party claims would need a manual override path.
-The team captured 23 specific feedback items, prioritized by impact and feasibility.
+The team captured specific feedback items, prioritized by impact and feasibility.

 Designing a Predictive Maintenance Dashboard — Manufacturing

 Days 3–4: Decide & PrototypeThe team selected a "predictive health score" dashboard that aggregates sensor data into a simple green/yellow/red status per machine, with drill-down into the contributing signals and recommended actions.
-Day 4: using the company's Makerspace IoT lab for sensor data simulation and AI prototyping tools for the dashboard UI, the team built a functional prototype connected to 30 days of historical sensor data from 3 production lines.
+On Day 4, using a Makerspace IoT lab for sensor data simulation and AI prototyping tools for the dashboard UI, the team built a functional prototype connected to historical sensor data from a few production lines.
 The maintenance engineer ensured the recommended actions mapped to real maintenance procedures — not generic suggestions.

-Day 5: ValidateThe prototype was presented to the VP of Operations, 2 plant managers, and 4 maintenance supervisors.
-Plant managers validated that the health score model matched their intuition on which machines were at risk.
-Supervisors flagged that the recommended action format needed to link directly to the work order system to be actionable.
-The VP committed to a pilot deployment covering one production line — contingent on demonstrating prediction accuracy above 75% over 90 days.
+Day 5: ValidateThe prototype was presented to the VP of Operations, plant managers, and maintenance supervisors.
+Plant managers validated that the health score model matched their intuition about which machines were at risk.
+Supervisors flagged that the recommended action format needed direct integration with the work order system to be actionable.
+The VP committed to a pilot deployment covering one production line, contingent on a defined accuracy threshold over a defined time window.

 Improving Patient Engagement in Chronic Care — Healthcare

-Days 1–2: Understand & SketchOnly 35% of patients with chronic conditions were consistently engaging with their care plans between appointments — leading to preventable complications and emergency visits.
-The sprint team — clinical program director, 2 nurses, digital health product manager, UX designer, behavioral scientist, and a patient advocate — mapped the full care journey from diagnosis through ongoing management.
+Days 1–2: Understand & SketchA meaningful share of patients with chronic conditions were not consistently engaging with their care plans between appointments — leading to preventable complications and emergency visits.
+The sprint team — clinical program director, two nurses, digital health product manager, UX designer, behavioral scientist, and a patient advocate — mapped the full care journey from diagnosis through ongoing management.
 The behavioral scientist provided research on adherence psychology.
 Participants sketched solutions including conversational AI health coaching, gamified progress tracking, and community peer support models.

-Day 5: ValidateThe prototype was tested with 6 patients from the chronic care program (Type 2 diabetes) and 3 care coordinators.
-Patients responded strongly to the "micro-commitment" framing — 5 of 6 said they would use it daily.
+Day 5: ValidateThe prototype was tested with patients from the chronic care program and care coordinators.
+Patients responded strongly to the "micro-commitment" framing.
 Care coordinators valued the escalation alerts but requested integration with the EHR to avoid duplicate data entry.
-The behavioral scientist identified 2 screen flows where the language inadvertently created guilt rather than encouragement — fixed in real-time during the session.
+The behavioral scientist identified specific screen flows where the language inadvertently created guilt rather than encouragement — the team corrected these in real time during the session.

 Designing an Internal AI Knowledge Assistant — Technology Company

-Days 1–2: Understand & SketchEngineers were spending an estimated 6 hours per week searching for internal documentation, past decisions, and tribal knowledge locked in Slack threads and old wikis.
-The sprint team — engineering director, 2 senior developers, knowledge management lead, AI/ML engineer, UX designer, and an HR business partner (who saw the problem's impact on onboarding).
-The team mapped the information discovery journey and identified 4 primary search failure patterns.
-Each participant sketched solutions ranging from smart search overlays to proactive AI assistants that surface relevant context during code reviews and pull requests.
+Days 1–2: Understand & SketchEngineers were spending significant time each week searching for internal documentation, past decisions, and tribal knowledge locked in chat threads and old wikis.
+The sprint team — engineering director, two senior developers, knowledge management lead, AI/ML engineer, UX designer, and an HR business partner who saw the problem's impact on onboarding — mapped the information discovery journey and identified primary search failure patterns.
+Each participant sketched solutions ranging from smart search overlays to proactive AI assistants that surface relevant context during code reviews.

-Days 3–4: Decide & PrototypeThe team selected a conversational AI assistant embedded in Slack — engineers ask questions in natural language, and the assistant retrieves answers from internal docs, wikis, code repositories, and architecture decision records, citing its sources.
-Day 4: using Claude's API and a RAG pipeline over 3 months of indexed internal content, the team built a functional prototype that could actually answer real questions from the company's documentation.
-Not a wireframe — a working assistant that engineers could query during the validation session.
+Days 3–4: Decide & PrototypeThe team selected a conversational AI assistant embedded in the team's chat platform — engineers ask questions in natural language, and the assistant retrieves answers from internal docs, wikis, code repositories, and architecture decision records, citing its sources.
+On Day 4, using Claude's API and a RAG pipeline over a sample of indexed internal content, the team built a functional prototype that could answer real questions from the company's documentation.
+Not a wireframe — a working assistant engineers could query during the validation session.

 Supporting Templates